Firoz6/Firoz6/README.md

 - 👋 Hi, I’m @Firoz6
-- 👀 I’m interested in web development fron end developer
+- 👀 I’m interested in web development Full Stack.
 - 🌱 I’m currently learning Front-end back-end
 - 💞️ I’m looking to collaborate on projects related to MERN stack and AI.
 - 📫 How to reach me skfiroj123890@gmail.com